 - Sibling groups of two children with at least one child 9 years or older

 - Sibling groups of 3 or more children of any age

 - Children of all ages with medical and/or developmental needs

-- There must be a 15-year age difference between parents and the child they are adopting.
+- No less than 15 years age difference between parents and the child they are adopting.